 A. Can you keep it topped up easily?

 If you’re able to install an EV charger at your home, that’s great.
-But even if you don’t have a driveway, you can still go electric.
+But even if you don’t have a driveway, you can still learn how to charge your electric car without a drive and go electric.

 For example, you might be able to charge at work if they have workplace chargers installed.
 Otherwise, you can rely on public networks like ours, which has grown significantly since the early days of EV adoption.

 However, if you know you’re going to struggle to access charging - whether at home, work, or out-and-about - you might need to reconsider your options.

 B. What kind of driving do you do?

 Electric cars are great for driving around city centres or for short trips.
 The stop-start nature of driving, especially in traffic, limits charge depletion, and some models even include regen features to slightly replenish the battery when you break.